Vostok programme: Vostok 3KA

 The two uncrewed missions immediately preceding the first human flight used the same spacecraft design as in the crewed missions, a design called Vostok 3KA (or 3A).
 The only differences were that they would carry a single dog into orbit, a life-size mannequin would be strapped into the main ejection seat, and (unlike the crewed missions) they had a self-destruct system.
 The recent failures of Vostok 1K were not encouraging, but it was decided to proceed with launches of an automated variant of Vostok 3KA, the spacecraft design that would conduct a human spaceflight.
 The approval of a crewed mission was contingent upon the success of the two automated Vostok 3KA missions.
 Unlike the previous Vostok 1K flights, the two uncrewed Vostok 3KA flights were planned to last only a single orbit, to imitate the plan for the first human flight.

 The first of these uncrewed flights, Korabl-Sputnik 4, was launched on March 9, 1961.
 It carried the dog Chernushka into orbit, as well as a mannequin called Ivan Ivanovich, who wore a functioning SK-1 spacesuit.
 The dog was contained in a small pressurized sphere, which also contained 80 mice, several guinea pigs, and other biological specimens.
 Additional mice, guinea pigs, and other specimens were placed within the mannequin.
 After one orbit, the descent module successfully re-entered the atmosphere, the mannequin was safely ejected, and the dog and other specimens landed separately in the descent module by parachute.
 The spaceflight lasted 106 minutes, and the dog was recovered alive after landing.
 The mission was a complete success.

 On March 23, before the next mission, an accident occurred during training which led to the death of cosmonaut candidate Valentin Bondarenko.
 He was burned in a fire in an oxygen-rich isolation chamber, and died in a hospital eight hours after the incident.
 Bondarenko's death was the first known cosmonaut or astronaut fatality.
 It is not clear whether other cosmonauts were told of his death immediately; the media did not learn of Bondarenko's death – or even of his existence – until many years later, in 1986.
 Unsubstantiated reports of other cosmonaut deaths created the myth of the lost cosmonaut.

 The next uncrewed flight, Korabl-Sputnik 5, was launched on March 25, two days after Bondarenko's death.
-Like the previous Vostok 3KA flight, it lasted for only a single orbit, carried a mannequin and a dog, Zvezdochka ("Starlet", or "Little star").
+Like the previous Vostok 3KA flight, it lasted for only a single orbit, carried a mannequin and many animals, which included frogs, plants, mice, rats, and a dog, Zvezdochka ("Starlet", or "Little star").
 This mission was also a complete success, which was the final step required to get approval for a crewed mission.
 The re-entry module of the Korabl-Sputnik 5 spacecraft, also called Vostok 3KA-2, was auctioned at Sotheby's on April 12, 2011, the 50th anniversary of the first human spaceflight, Vostok 1.
 Evgeny Yurchenko, a Russian investment banker, paid $2,882,500 for the capsule.